encukou/freezeyt/README.md

 #### `page_frozen`

-The function will be called whenever a page is saved.
+The function will be called whenever a page is processed successfully.
 It is passed a `TaskInfo` object as argument.
 The object has the following attributes: